 The GSSL CA conducts self-audits at least once in a quarter basis for compliance with the CPS and CA/Browser Forum Baseline Requirements.
-Self-audit is conducted upon a sample randomly selected at least three (3)% of Certificates issued since the previous self-audit.
+Self-audit is conducted upon a randomly selected sample of at least three (3)% of Certificates issued since the previous self-audit.